 The results of the TOE penetration tests that were defined are presented below.
 The penetration testing comprised one week, 100% of which consisted of perturbation attacks.

-2.6.3 Test Configuration
+2.6.3 Test configuration

-The configuration of the sample was the same as described in the ST.
+The configuration of the sample used for independent evaluator testing and penetration testing was the same as described in the [ST].